 During those days, goats were regarded as valuable properties.
 Hence, sacrificing a goat in the form of the sin offering was acceptable.
 When compared to other cultures, this animal was viewed somewhat differently.
 The reason is that the goat in those days symbolized demonic influences and wickedness.
 These animals were related to sinners who were not eager to repent for their sins.
 However, by sacrificing this animal, they could atone for their sins and crimes.

-In Africa the goat is seen as a symbol of fertility, health and prosperity.
-In fact it’s the most important animal in African culture because goats are used to make everything from food to medicine.
+In Africa, the goat symbolism is seen as a symbol of fertility, health, and prosperity.
+In fact, it’s the most important animal in African culture because goats are used to make everything from food to medicine.
 The goat was also sacred within their tribal customs such as having kids who were born under this sign killed or sacrificed!

 Celtic mythology also includes references to goats: they can represent greed because their hooves are always reaching out towards something new; they could also mean fertility due to how prolifically they reproduce.